ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/SpeedControl/SpeedControl.rst

 Speed Control
 =============

-Toolbox for a standard SpeedControl with a :ref:`PI-Controllers <uz_piController>` in parallel form.
+Toolbox for a standard SpeedControl with a :ref:`PI-Controller <uz_piController>` in parallel form.
 It outputs only the reference currents for the :ref:`FOC <uz_FOC>`.
 Other control algorithms can be used as well.
 It can not control a machine on its own.